Clinics We Offer

 Skin surgery is undertaken in the treatment room at the surgery by Anya Grist our Advanced Clinical Practitioner.
 Any patients who feel they may benefit from this service are asked to make an appointment with Anya Grist to enable appropriate arrangements to be made.

 Our nurses are able to offer advice on a variety of contraceptive measures.
-These are dealt with during routine surgery appointments.
+We also hold Coil and Implant clinics at the surgery wiht our experienced ACP.

 Ante natal care is supervised by midwives based at the Darley Birthing Centre attached to the Whitworth hospital, this is also where most of the routine appointments take place.
 Patients who find they are pregnant should contact them on 01629 593019.
 The midwives will then arrange an appointment.
 Dating and other scans are arranged at Chesterfield Royal Hospital.
 The midwives will discuss the options available for delivery of the baby, and also arrange appropriate post natal care at home.